pingswept/me30-website/content/notes/motor-hub.md

 ### Motor bracket ###

-Your second task is to create a bracket that holds the motor housing in place by meeting the following requirements
+Your second task (HW due Oct.
+9) is to create a bracket that holds the motor housing in place by meeting the following requirements

 * It prevents the motor housing from rotating with respect to a flat horizontal surface (like a piece of scrap wood, standing in for a future game platform or robot chassis)
 * It accommodates your motor hub (your hub can still be attached and removed from the motor shaft)